HardyScheel/beautiful-jekyll/_posts/2018-12-21-docker-get-jekyll-for-github-pages-running-in-docker-for-windows-10.md

 Activate 'shared drive' to let docker containers access your hard drive.
 A tcp port 445 in your Windows Host firewall will be opened for communication between your Windows host (10.0.75.1) and the docker vm (10.0.75.2).

-From time to time it is neccessary to renew the credentials for a shared drive in docker.
-Espeacially when you get docker error like your host path is not accessable or other bind mount errors.
+From time to time it is necessary to renew the credentials for a shared drive in docker.
+Especially when you get docker error like your host path is not accessible or other bind mount errors.
 To do so, simply deactivate and activate the shared drive setting.

-To test if you can get access to your mounted drive, you can start an alpine linux bash and navigate to your mounted smb drive C:\ like this:
+To test if you can get access to your mounted drive, you can start an alpine Linux bash and navigate to your mounted smb drive C:\ like this:

-To start alpine linux and bind Windows drive C:\ to alpine linux /path/ path, type in cmd.exe:
+To start alpine Linux and bind Windows drive C:\ to alpine Linux /path/ path, type in cmd.exe:
 ~~~
 $ docker run --rm -it -v C::/data alpine sh
 ~~~

-A bash on alpine linux starts.
-You can now list the content of the mounted /data/ path in your alpine linux container.
+A bash on alpine Linux starts.
+You can now list the content of the mounted /data/ path in your alpine Linux container.
 It should contain your drive C:\ on your Windows host.
 ~~~
 $ ls /data/
 ~~~